Looking for ways to start your very own online store without shelling out a fortune? Shopify is the answer!

 To wrap it up….

-This guide attempts to show you how you can add products and set up your store on Shopify in the most basic way from a beginner’s point of view.
+This guide attempts to show you how you can perform Shopify Data Entry and set up your store on Shopify in the most basic way from a beginner’s point of view.
 Once you’ve got the basics right, there are a range of free and premium apps and features that you can use to enhance the functionality of your store.
 To start with you should configure good SEO settings and email marketing so your customers can join your mailing list.
 Other than that, there are range of additional features like marketing, social media, sales, reporting, inventory etc.